laravel/nova-docs/3.0/resources/file-fields.md

 - `video/*`
 - All media types listed at http://www.iana.org/assignments/media-types/

-Since the `acceptedTypes` method only performed client-side validation, you should also validate the file type using server-side validation rules.
+Since the `acceptedTypes` method only performs client-side validation, you should also validate the file type using server-side validation rules.